Tomas Scheckter: IndyCar Series

 For the 2008 season, Scheckter was scheduled to race for Luczo Dragon Racing in three races: Kansas, Indianapolis, and Infineon.
 Despite not finishing at Kansas or Indy, Scheckter's runs gave the team additional race time at Texas, Detroit, and Chicagoland.
 Scheckter failed to return any good results in the additional races despite qualifying well.
 He did not return to the team in 2009, as it became a full-time team with 2008 Indy Lights champion Raphael Matos.
 Scheckter was reported to be joining Beck Motorsports, now renamed Team 3G, starting at the 2009 Long Beach race, but the deal never materialized.
 Scheckter personally secured sponsorship from MonaVie which he shopped to a number of teams, ultimately signing with Dale Coyne Racing for a second week program.
-He qualified 26th and finished 12th.
-Later in the 2009 season he returned with the MonaVie sponsorship with Dreyer & Reinbold Racing sharing the #23 car with Milka Duno, who brought her own sponsorship, as well as driving a third car, the #43, in select races.
+He qualified 26th and finished twelfth.
+Later in the 2009 season, he returned with the MonaVie sponsorship with Dreyer & Reinbold Racing sharing the No. 23 car with Milka Duno, who brought her own sponsorship, as well as driving a third car, the No. 43, in select races.